StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### pindex_major_compaction_limit_per_disk

 - **Default:** 1
-- **Description:**  the maximum concurrency of compaction on a disk.
+- **Description:** The maximum concurrency of compaction on a disk.
 This addresses the issue of uneven I/O across disks due to compaction.
 This issue can cause excessively high I/O for certain disks.
 - **Introduced in:** 3.0.9

 #### load_error_log_reserve_hours